 • To avoid on-going legal confusion as to the exact date of the establishment of the province it was clarified as late as 1872 to be 28th December 1836.

 • In May 1836 Governor Hindmarsh was appointed a Knight of the Royal Hanoverian Guelphic Order which was a foreign order that only entitled him to use the post nominals KH after his name.
 He was not entitled to be styled as “Sir” in the U.K. until he was knighted in August 1851 by Queen Victoria.
 It follows that this applied to the Colonies, Provinces and Empire as well.

 How many South Australians know the history behind Proclamation Day?
-Although commemorated on 28th December each year, the Public Holiday has been decreed to be the first working day after Christmas Day, usually the 26th December.
+Although commemorated on 28th December each year, it now seems to have become synonymous with the ‘Boxing Day’ Public Holiday we all enjoy the day after Christmas Day.

 How many South Australians know that in 1936 moves were afoot to rename this historic date, and that on 28 December this year we could have been celebrating ‘Hindmarsh Day’, or even worse, ‘Birthday Day’?

 Proclamation Day was launched in 1857 as part of the 21st anniversary of European settlement.
 On 28 December 1836 Captain John Hindmarsh came ashore at Holdfast Bay to complete the formalities establishing him as Governor of the new colony.
 Seeking to add a bit of ceremony to the occasion Hindmarsh’s private secretary, George Stevenson, read a document he had written in November 1836.
 That document and the actual events of that day have been researched and debated by lawyers and historians ever since.